 Lalla Rookh out in Amsterdam East makes pretty awesome roti.
-I grew up eating roti in Durban, South Africa, where there is a large Indian community so happily try it all over Amsterdam.
-What I love in roti is the crumbliness between the layers of dough – no idea what that is exactly but they get it really right at Lalla Rookh.
-Pictured above is their goat curry, tender and rich in flavour.
+I grew up eating Roti in Durban, South Africa, where there is a large Indian community so I happily try it all over Amsterdam.
+What I love about Roti is the crumbliness between the layers of dough – no idea what that is exactly but they get it really right at Lalla Rookh.
+Pictured is their goat curry, tender and rich in flavor.
 The other is the vegetarian with both tempeh and tofu all sauced up and ready for munching.
 Both were fabulous.

-What will get me coming back again and again was the starter, Telo Terie: crispy cassava ‘fries’ with super spicy little dried fish all stickied up in a dark red hot chilli goo, HELL YEAH! , read more about these little fishes here on my favourite Amsterdam food blog.
-On a previous visit I tried the Telo Bakkeljouw thinking it was the Telo Tertie that I had read about on Patricia’s food blog.
-It arrived and I had a bite and to my horror it was salted fish: my nemesis, I have never eaten it and usually retch at the smell alone.
+What will get me coming back again and again was the starter, Telo Terie: crispy cassava ‘fries’ with super spicy little dried fish all stuck up in a dark red hot chili sauce, HELL YEAH! , read more about these little fishes here on my favorite Amsterdam food blog.
+On a previous visit, I tried the Telo Bakkeljouw thinking it was the Telo Tertie that I had read about on Patricia’s food blog.
+It arrived and I had a bite and to my horror, it was salted fish: my nemesis, I have never eaten it and usually retch at the smell alone.
 The place was empty and I was sitting in full view of the counter and felt too embarrassed so to throw it away so I forced myself to just get on with it and eat it.
 I was quite shocked that by the third bite I was loving it!

 If you are staying out East then try this place.
 It really is a local eating house with no frills and questionable taste in light fittings but excellent food!